WillScot Mobile Mini Holdings - GuruFocus.com

 PHOENIX, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- WillScot Mobile Mini Holdings Corp. (“WillScot Mobile Mini” or the “Company”) ( WSC), the North American leader in modular space and portable storage solutions, today announced that Brad Soultz, Chief Executive Officer, and Nick Girardi, Sr. Directory of Treasury & Investor Relations, will participate in a presentation and host private investor meetings at the Baird Global Industrial Conference in Chicago, IL. on Nov.
-8, 2022.
-The presentation will take place at 12:35 p.m.
-CT.
+07, 2022 (GLOBE NEWSWIRE) -- WillScot Mobile Mini Holdings Corp. (“WillScot Mobile Mini” or the “Company”) ( WSC), the North American leader in modular space and portable storage solutions, today announced that Matt Jacobsen, Senior Vice President Finance, and Nick Girardi, Sr. Director of Treasury & Investor Relations, will participate in private investor meetings at the Deutsche Bank Industrials Conference in New York, NY. on Nov.
+15, 2022.

 About WillScot Mobile Mini Holdings